 LAW 8650 Race and the Law Seminar Credits: 1-3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, handle cases referred from the Public Defender.
 Students enroll for two semesters and apply lawering skills to represent client, conduct weekly conferences, and attend lectures on criminal defense law and practice.

 Prerequisites: LAW 8634.

 LAW 8656A Missouri Attorney General's Office Internship Credits: 1-3

 As Permitted by Missouri Supreme Court Rule 13, second and third year law students, under supervision, work at the Attorney General's Office in Kansas City assisting with the duties and functions of the office provides the community.
 The internship provides formalized instruction, and individual mentoring and supervision from assistant attorney generals.
 Limited enrollment.

 Prerequisites: Rule 13 certification.

-LAW 8656C Jackson County Prosecutor Clinic-Family Law Prosecution Credits: 2-3
+LAW 8656C Jackson County Prosecutor Internship-Family Law Prosecution Credits: 2-3

 Students work in the Federal Public Defender's Office, under the supervision of the Federal Public Defender.
 Students prepare pleadings and represent federal ndigent criminal defendants.
 Students will be expected to perform legal research, to write memoranda, motions and briefs, to observe and to appropriately participate in trials,pre-trial hearings, motion hearings and, in general, to assist in litigation.
 Students must meet eligibility requirements and be certified in compliance with the Local Federal Rules of Court.
 Students must have completed three semesters of law school and must be in the upper half of their class.
 Ungraded.
 Pass/Fail.